Housing Programs and Activities

 Public Database Housing Units

-The Public Database of Affordable, Redevelopment-Restricted Rental and Ownership Units and Enforceability is not a list of units for sale, and is updated annually.
-In accordance with the provisions of Assembly Bill 987, this list shows existing new and substantially rehabilitated housing units that were either (a) developed or otherwise assisted with Low- and Moderate-Income Housing Funds; or (b) otherwise counted toward the Authority's inclusionary and replacement housing obligations imposed by Section 33413 of the Community Redevelopment Law.
-Also in accordance with the law, this database does not include any property used to confidentially house victims of domestic violence.
+The Public Database of Affordable, Redevelopment-Restricted Rental and Ownership Units and Enforceability shows existing new and substantially rehabilitated housing units that were either (a) developed or otherwise assisted with Low- and Moderate-Income Housing Funds; or (b) otherwise counted toward the Authority's inclusionary and replacement housing obligations imposed by Section 33413 of the Community Redevelopment Law.
+This database does not include properties for sale, or any property used to confidentially house victims of domestic violence.